For Teachers — Typing Musou Classroom Guide

 Operational notes

-• Account linking is recommended: In guest mode, progress, stats and unlocked characters are bound to the browser on that specific device.
-Opening the site on another device (a different PC, a shared classroom terminal, etc.) starts the user from scratch with no history.
-If you want students to track their growth over time, instruct them in advance to link their account (e.g. with Google).
+- Caution: guest-mode data is device-bound: In guest mode, progress, stats and unlocked characters are bound to the browser on that specific device.
+Note that opening the site on another device (a different PC, a shared classroom terminal, etc.) starts the user from scratch with no history.
+If you want students to track their growth over time, it's safest to have them link an account (e.g. with Google) in advance.

 FAQ